Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample6_CopyCustomModel.md

 ## Creating the source and target `FormTrainingClient`

 To create a new `FormTrainingClient` you need the endpoint and credentials from your resource.
-In the sample below you'll use a Form Recognizer API key credential by creating an `AzureKeyCredential` object, that if needed, will allow you to update the API key without creating a new client.
+In the sample below you'll use a Form Recognizer API key credential by creating an `AzureKeyCredential` object.
 You can set `endpoint` and `apiKey` based on an environment variable, a configuration setting, or any way that works for your application.

 ### Source client